Welcome to today's edition of the Rush 24-7 podcast.

 Moderates and independents are leaving the Republican Party.

-Oh my god, they're stupid.
+Oh, my God, they're stupid.

 How can they let this happen?

-Well, I mean, that's the spin.
+I mean, that's the spin.

-Here's here's tortured logic from Gloria Borger again, back to CNN.
+Here's tortured logic from Gloria Borger.

-Last night with Wolf Blitzer.
+Situation room last night with Wolf Blitzer.

-Bletcher says Wall Street Journal said Democrats did themselves no favors, driving Lieberman out of their party.
+Blitcher says, Wall Street Journal said Democrats did themselves no favors, driving Lieberman out of their party.

-Conservatives will do their cause no good, forcing Republican candidates in Illinois, California, Connecticut to sound like Tom Delay.
+Conservatives will do their cause no good, forcing Republican candidates in Illinois, California, Connecticut to sound like Tom DeLay.

 This coming from a conservative editorial page.